PrimaveraDeveloper/lithium/howto/howto-use-taskbox.md

 ### Configuration

-The following configuration options also need to be specified to setup de event bus and task box workers manager.
+The following configuration options also need to be specified to setup de event bus and taskbox workers manager.
 These need to be added to `appsettings.json`:

 ```json
 {